Program implementation process

 Regulatory review: Weston submits an aggregation plan document to the Massachusetts DOER for review and then to the Massachusetts DPU for approval.
 This document is a broad template that demonstrates how Weston will meet regulatory requirements.
 This process typically takes many months.

-- Weston submitted its aggregation plan to the Massachusetts DOER on July 8, 2020.
+- Weston’s plan was reviewed by the Massachusetts DOER on August 13, 2020.

 Initial public engagement: At the same time as the regulatory review, Weston can begin building awareness about aggregation.